standardese/standardese/README.md

 * Trim @bresilla Bresilla, for our logo

-* Reiner Eiteljoerge and Sina for have supported development through patreon.
+* Reiner Eiteljoerge and Sina for having supported development through Patreon.

 And everyone else who shares and uses this project!